zowe/docs-site/docs/user-guide/address-security-requirements.md

 ### Overview of user categories and roles

 Specific user IDs with sufficient permissions are required to run or access Zowe.
-As a security administrator, you are responsible to assign the following user IDs during Zowe z/OS component configuration.
+Your organization's security administrator is responsible to assign the following user IDs during Zowe z/OS component configuration.

 The following user IDs can run Zowe: